BeeMario/Untitled_GaMe/README.md

-ill add more shit here soon
+ill add more shit here soon to the README.md